-West Virginia Nursing Homes Scrutinized for Neglect: How to Protect Your Loved One
+West Virginia Nursing Homes Scrutinized for Abuse and Neglect: How to Protect Your Loved One

 Over 1.4 million people live in nursing homes in the United States, and as the baby boomer generation ages, nursing homes are needed more than ever.
 Unfortunately, the quality of care being provided by some nursing homes appears to be on the decline, especially among nursing homes owned by “Wall Street” private equity firms.